directus-labs/guest-authoring/sveltekit-directus/index.md

 By default, new collections are not accessible to the public.
 Navigate to Settings -> Roles & Permissions -> Public and give Read access to the Global collection.

-## Prepare SvelteKit to use Directus instance
+## Prepare SvelteKit to use Directus

 Create a new file called `+page.js` in the root directory along the `.page.svelte` file.
 This file's load function will be responsible to fetch the data on the client and on the server during Server Side Rendering.